-An initiator and responder may perform BF training in the DTI within an SP allocation or within a TXOP allocation.
+An initiator and responder may perform BF training within an SP or CBAP.

 An initiator shall determine the capabilities of the responder prior to initiating BF training with the responder if the responder is associated.
 A STA may obtain the capabilities of other STAs through the Information Request and Information Response frames (10.30.1 (Information Request and Response(11ad))) or following a STA’s association with the PBSS/infrastructure BSS.
-The initiator should use its own capabilities and the capabilities of the responder to compute the required allocation size to perform BF training and BF training related timeouts.
+The initiator should use its own capabilities and the capabilities of the responder to compute the required allocation size and TXOP duration to perform BF training and BF training related timeouts.

 9.38.6.2 SLS phase execution